infinum/wordpress-handbook/Development environment/Vagrant setup.md

 vagrant plugin install vagrant-hostsupdater
 ```

-It's recommended to reboot your computer to avoid any networking issues.
+It is recommended to reboot your computer to avoid any networking issues.

-After you install plugins, you'll want to install VVV in the local folder.
+After you install the plugins, you'll want to install VVV in the local folder.

 ```sh
 cd ~